-However, in the case of Hong Kong, China, the magnitude of its re-exports (amounting in 2015 to \$498 billion), if included in regional or world aggregates, would adversely affect the analytical value of the statistics by introducing a significant element of double counting.
-Therefore, Hong Kong, China's re-exports are excluded from the world and from Asia aggregates (unless otherwise indicated); only Hong Kong, China's domestic exports and retained imports are included in the totals.
+However, in the case of Hong Kong, China, the magnitude of its reexports (amounting in 2017 to \$532 billion), if included in regional or world aggregates, would adversely affect the analytical value of the statistics by introducing a significant element of double counting.
+Therefore, Hong Kong, China's re-exports are excluded from the world, Asia and developing economies aggregates (unless otherwise indicated); only Hong Kong, China's domestic exports and retained imports are included in the totals.